 Similarly, if you notice mold on your mattress or signs of mold underneath your mattress cover, such as a musty smell, it’s imperative to replace your mattress as quickly as you can.
 Mold cannot be deep-cleaned out of a mattress’s insides and sleeping on a moldy mattress has too many negative consequences to make it worthwhile.

 Your Mattress Is Noisy

 Springs making squeaky noise when you move is a sign of wear.
 Worn-out springs can’t provide adequate support, making your bed uncomfortable, and their squeaks and creaks can make it hard to fall asleep fast.

 To avoid this problem in the future and get a great night’s sleep free of noise, consider a memory or latex foam mattress with no springs.

 You Feel More Comfortable on a Different Bed

 Sometimes we get used to the discomfort.
-We don’t realize our mattress is uncomfortable until we sleep on another bed and feel much better than our own bed.
-If you get better sleep on your couch or in a different bed, it may be time to assess your mattress’s condition.
+We don’t realize our mattress is uncomfortable until we fall asleep on another bed and feel much better than our own bed.
+If you get better quality sleep on your couch or in a different bed, it may be time to assess your mattress’s condition.